UltraAce258/Toolkit/README.md

 1. A folder named `scripts` exists.
 2. The `scripts` folder is in the same directory as `main.py`.
 3. There is at least one Python script file ending in `.py` inside the `scripts` folder.

+**Q: What if ui_texts.json is missing or corrupted?**

+A: The program will not start correctly or all UI text will be missing.
+Please make sure `main.py` and `ui_texts.json` are always in the same folder, and the JSON file is complete and valid.

 **Q: How can I make my task script interactive, for example, requiring the user to type "yes" midway?**